Dr. Jekyll and Sister Hyde: Critical reception

+The movie is generally considered one of Hammer's best films of the 1970s.
 The Monthly Film Bulletin wrote: "The idea of adapting Jekyll and Hyde for the age of the polymorphous perverse could easily have misfired in the wrong hands, but for the most part director Roy Ward Baker manages the whole thing superbly.
 The plot is a kind of pot-pourri of Victorian archetypes, containing not just the Jekyll mythos but Jack the Ripper as well as Burke and Hare; and although there are plenty of covert jokes on Psycho lines ("He hasn't been feeling himself lately"), the overall tone remains refreshingly straight.
 Ralph Bates is infinitely better at being Henry Jekyll than he was at being Baron Frankenstein, and the transformation sequences are stunning, with Bates appearing momentarily emasculated before being transformed into his seductive alter ego, Martine Beswick.
 Obviously the production suffers from the old Hammer problems of low budget and short schedule, but Baker and his cameraman Norman Warwick have done a lot to make the film visually attractive, and this goes some way towards compensating for the deficiencies of the script. ...
 Admittedly, the conception is sacrificed to the usual formula, and it is Jekyll not Hyde who is hunted down in rather routine fashion by the authorities.
 But the film remains a welcome reminder that Hammer can still be highly enterprising myth-makers."
 Time Out called the film "enormous fun" and an "admirably successful attempt to ring new changes on an old theme".

 George R. Reis from DVD Drive-In gave the film a positive review, writing, "In the hands of most filmmakers of the time, such a gender-bending theme would call for maximum exploitation tactics, but not with Hammer.
 Clemens' script doesn't take itself too seriously, yet justly fuses the legends of Stevenson's titular character with Jack the Ripper and the graverobbers Burke and Hare".
 Reis commended the film's performances and Baker's direction.
 Variety called the film "highly imaginative", further writing, "Director Roy Ward Baker has set a good pace, built tension nicely and played it straight so that all seems credible.
 He tops chills and gruesome murders with quite a lot of subtle fun.
 Bates and Beswick, strong, attractive personalities, bear a strange resemblance to each other making the transitions entirely believable."

-John Higgins of Starburst Magazine awarded the film 8/10 stars, praising Beswick's performance and the script.
+John Higgins of Starburst awarded the film 8/10 stars, praising Beswick's performance and the script.

-The movie is generally considered one of Hammer's best films of the 1970s.